Problem Classification Sample Clauses

 Problem Classification.
 The following Problem Classification Table definitions are used for classifying customer issues.
 These classifications insure consistent treatment of problems handled by support.
 Severity 3 (Degraded Operations) is the default severity level that all cases are initially set to unless otherwise specified by the customer or the support engineer.
 The support engineer handling the case will work with the customer to establish what severity should be assigned.
 The following are the four levels used by Active Software to prioritize a customer's problem.
 Problem Classification Table Error Classification Criteria The problem is affecting time-critical applications with production work at a standstill.
 The system is completely Severity 1 (Critical) unusable and no work around is currently known.
 The affected system must be for production purposes.
 The system is significantly impaired such that key business Severity 2 (Serious) processes can not be conducted and no known work around is currently available.
 Severity 3 (Degraded) The system can not function as designed however key business processes are not interrupted.
 Severity 4 (Minimal) Problems are low-impact.
 Little or no impact to daily business process.

 Problem Classification.
-The following Problem Classification Table definitions are used for classifying performance issues.
-Severity Level Criteria Severity 1 (Critical) The whole System or significant part is non-operative or significantly impaired and cannot be conducted without significant delay, if at all.
+The following Problem Classification Table definitions are used for classifying performance issues: Severity 1 (Critical) The Services are at a standstill.
+The system is completely unusable and no work around is currently known.
+Severity 2 (Serious) The Services are significantly impaired and impacting 30% or more normal processing volumes.
+Key business processes, such as Authorizations, cannot be conducted without significant delay or business/financial impact.
 No known work around is currently available.
-Severity 2 (Degraded) The System does not function as designed.
-Severity 3 (Minimal) This group includes problems that have little or no impact on daily business process.
+Severity 3 (Degraded) The Services do not function as designed.
+However, PayPal Customers can register or use the Services without significant delay.
+Transactions can be sent and payments can be made; and customers have access to their payment information.
+Severity 4 (Minimal) Minor Bug Fixes—this group includes problems that have little or no impact on daily business process.

 AutoNDA by SimpleDocs

 Problem Classification.
 The following Problem Classification Table definitions are used for classifying performance issues.
-Problem Classification Table Classification Criteria Severity 1 (Critical) Sublicensee Services are non-operative or significantly impaired.
+Severity 1 (Critical) Sublicensee Services are non-operative or significantly impaired.
 XX cannot be conducted without significant delay, if at all.
 No known work around is currently available.
 Severity 2 (Degraded) Sublicensee Services do not function as designed.
 Severity 3 (Minimal) This group includes problems that have little or no impact on daily business process.

 Draft better contracts in just 5 minutes Get the weekly Law Insider newsletter packed with expert videos, webinars, ebooks, and more!